Make Fleas Flee and Ticks Take Off

 Every spring and summer, fleas and ticks cause misery to people and animals.
 On pets, they can spread disease and parasitic infections.
 Then, once they're bored with frolicking in fur, they may decide to feast on you!
-Ouch!
+With the sudden spike in cases of tick-born illnesses like Lyme Disease, it pays to be prepared.

-How do you get rid of them - without harming your pet, your family or the planet?
+How do you get rid of fleas and ticks without harming your pet, your family or the planet?
 Here are some tips:

 - Most commercial flea and tick sprays contain carbaryl, which works by attacking pests' nervous systems.
 But carbaryl also can harm developing fetuses in both animals and humans.

-- Another way to keep fleas off pets is to add garlic and brewer's yeast to pets' meals, which makes pets taste bad to bugs.
+- To keep fleas off pets, add garlic and brewer's yeast to pets' meals, which makes pets taste bad to bugs.
 Many such products are sold in pet supply stores.
 But pets may need to take these remedies for several weeks before they work.

 (NOT SO FUN) FACT: For every flea found on your pet, there may be as many as 100 more lurking nearby!